arnoson/kirby-stats/README.md

 | site://      | <this day> | day      | 1     | 1      | 1        |
 | page://about | <this day> | day      | 1     | 1      | 0        |

-Visitors are tracked on a site-wide level using a technique based on request caching headers.
-This method, pioneered by [Cabin](https://withcabin.com/), allows for the accurate measurement of unique visitors without the need for cookies.
-You can learn more about this approach in their [blog post](https://withcabin.com/blog/how-cabin-measures-unique-visitors-without-cookies).

 ### Meta

 | uuid         | time        | interval | category | key     | value |